Catch and Release Practices

 Photographing the Fish:

-Do not handle the heavy fish from the jaw; this may harm the spine or the jaw.
+Do not handle the heavy fish from the jaw; this may harm its spine or the jaw.
 In order not to harm the internal organs, support the body of the fish and hold in horizontal position.

 During catch and release application, your hands or your fabric gloves should be wet.

-Keep long nose pliers and hook removers available.
+Keep long pliers and hook removers available.